 Infected lymph nodes enlarge and are usually tender and painful.
 Sometimes, the skin over the infected nodes is inflamed, looks red, and feels warm.
 Some people may have cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
 Redness, pain, and... read more .
 People commonly have a fever.
 Occasionally, pockets of pus (abscesses Skin abscesses Folliculitis and skin abscesses are pus-filled pockets in the skin resulting from bacterial infection.
 They may be superficial or deep, affecting just hair follicles or deeper structures within... read more ) develop.

 Enlarged lymph nodes that do not cause pain, tenderness, or redness may indicate a serious different disorder, such as lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more , or Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , or Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more .
 Such lymph nodes require a doctor’s attention.

 Diagnosis of Lymphadenitis